fauna/examples/java/faunadb-crud-example-app/README.md

-# FaunaDB Demo App
+# FaunaDB CRUD REST Service Example

-This is a demo application which showcases how to create a simple CRUD REST service backed by FaunaDB.
-The examples presented in the [Getting Started](https://app.fauna.com/documentation/gettingstarted) and [CRUD](https://app.fauna.com/documentation/howto/crud) guides have been used as starting point for implementing the service.
+This is an example application which showcases how to create a simple CRUD REST service backed by FaunaDB.
+The examples presented in the [Getting Started](https://app.fauna.com/documentation/gettingstarted) and [CRUD](https://app.fauna.com/documentation/howto/crud) guides have been used as starting point for its implementation.

 __Table of Contents__